dloebl/cgif/README.md

 The following additional guarantees are provided:
 * Public API of versions 0.x.x are stable.

+## Debugging
+There is a Visual Studio Code debug configuration with launch targets for the two examples.
+You need to install the C/C++ extension and a LLDB extension (debugger) to debug cgif.

 ## License
 Licensed under the MIT license (permissive).
 For more details please see ```LICENSE```